PeterHickman/Legion/README.md

 ## Templating

-The templating is only avaiable within legion scripts.
+The templating is only available within legion scripts.
 With our previous example we set the variable `timezone` in the config file.
 We can use it in a script as follows:

 ```
 ...